 There's nothing quite like vintage hand crafted work.
 We scour auctions, flea markets and estate sales in search of unique hand crafted items from yesteryear.
 We never know what we'll find, and neither will you!
-Craft selections have included wood carvings, embroidery, quilting, needlepoint, paintings, sculpture and more, the only thing for sure is that when you see a vintage craft that speaks to you - don't hesitate, as it likely wont be in the gallery for long!
+Craft selections have included wood carvings, jewelry, embroidery, quilting, needlepoint, paintings, sculpture and more, the only thing for sure is that when you see a vintage craft that speaks to you - don't hesitate, as it likely wont be in the gallery for long!

 What is a Vintage Bead?

 Vintage Beads are beads that are no longer in production.
 They are at least 25 years old and were typically produced in Japan, West Germany, Czechoslovakia and Austria.
 Beads were made from glass, ceramic, crystal, metal, bakelite, plastic, lucite, paper mache and wood.
 The Gallery has a huge collection of vintage beads that are from "new" old stock - they have never been used and await your creativity for jewelry, scrapbooking, crafts and just about any craft use you can imagine!